The types of leukemia we treat include the following:

 In people with neurofibromatosis (NF), tumors grow in different parts of the nervous system.
-We treat children and adults with all forms of the disease, including NF 1 and 2, and schwannoma, through our Comprehensive Neurofibromatosis Center.
+We treat children and adults with all forms of the disease, including NF1, NF2, and schwannomatosis, through our Comprehensive Neurofibromatosis Center.
 We bring together neurologists, neuro-oncologists, otolaryngologists, neurosurgeons, and pediatric oncologists who create care plans and conduct clinical trials as part of the NF Clinical Trials Consortium.

 Other Types of Childhood Tumors

-The Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders also specializes in cancers specific to children, rare cancers, and conditions normally seen in adults that occasionally occur in children as well.
+The Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders also specializes in treating other types of cancer specific to children, rare cancers, and conditions normally seen in adults that occasionally occur in children as well.

-hepatoblastoma, a form of liver cancer that typically affects children under age 3 and usually does not spread outside of the liver
+hepatoblastoma, a form of liver cancer that typically affects young children

 melanoma, the most common form of skin cancer in children